ndenic/Playwright-API-testing-framework-template/README.md

 Push your changes to your fork.
 Submit a pull request to the original repository.
 ## License
-This framework is licensed under the MIT License.
-Please see the LICENSE file for more information.
+This framework is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache License 2.0</a>.
+See the LICENSE file for details.